 Black Cardamom vs. Green Cardamom

 There are two main types of cardamom: black and green.
 Green cardamom pods come from the Elettaria cardamomum plant and are harvested before they mature, while black pods are picked much later and then dried over a fire.
 In recipes, black cardamom should not be used if a recipe calls for green cardamom as the two pods have extremely different taste profiles.
 (Green can be used in place of black, but the signature smokiness will be absent.)
 Whereas green cardamom contributes a subtle, delicate taste to dishes, black cardamom packs a punch.
-Unlike green cardamom, the black variety of this spice is rarely used in sweet dishes due to its strong smokey and menthol flavors.
+Unlike green cardamom, which is a popular Scandanavian ingredient, the black variety of this spice is rarely used in sweet dishes due to its strong smokey and menthol flavors.

 When using green cardamom, it is recommended that the seeds be removed from the pods and ground before adding to recipes.
 The black cardamom pods are best when added whole to a recipe and removed before serving.

 Black cardamom is dried over an open fire creating a distinct smoky aroma and flavor.
 This spice also has notes of resin and camphor, as well as menthol, a slightly minty aroma that provides balance to an otherwise funky flavor.
 These intense, heady notes put black cardamom in the "warming" spice category, along with black pepper, cloves, and chiles.